22080331/REPORT--GROUP-9/README.md

 ![](images/newplot.png)

--The pie chart shows an overview of customers' payment habits:
+- ### The pie chart shows an overview of customers payment habits:

  + COD is the most popular method (45.6%) showing that many people still prefer to check the goods before paying.